• Course Detail

 Faculty, Center for Mindfulness and Compassion, Cambridge Health Alliance

-Assistant Professor of Psychology (part-time), Department of Psychiatry, Harvard Medical School
+Assistant Professor of Psychology in the Department of Psychiatry, Part-time Harvard Medical School

 Faculty, Institute for Meditation and Psychotherapy